kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/auto-restart-on-rotation.md

 # Auto restart of pods when secret is rotated

-> NOTE: This is a suggested implementation which can be used alongside the Secrets Store CSI Driver.
-The solution is neither supported nor tested by the Secrets Store CSI Driver project.
+> NOTE: This is a suggested implementation that can be used alongside the Secrets Store CSI Driver.
+This solution is neither supported nor tested by the Secrets Store CSI Driver project.

-When [auto rotation of secrets](./secret-auto-rotation.md) is enabled, workloads which depend upon secrets will need to either
+When [auto rotation of secrets](./secret-auto-rotation.md) is enabled, workloads that depend on secrets will need to either:
-- watch for updates to secrets and reload these in their runtime, or
+- watch for updates to the secrets and reload these in their runtime, or
 - be restarted to pick up the latest secrets when they change

-A solution such as [Reloader](https://github.com/stakater/Reloader) could be used to watch for updates to Kubernetes Secrets or ConfigMaps and restart pods when a change is detected.
+A solution like [Reloader](https://github.com/stakater/Reloader) can watch updates to Kubernetes Secrets or ConfigMaps and restart pods when a change is detected.
 However, if secret values are mounted as volumes in the pods, that solution is not suitable.

-Using custom resources created by the Secrets Store CSI Driver, a Kubernetes Controller can be used to detect when secrets are updated by the driver and to restart affected pods.
+Using custom resources created by the Secrets Store CSI Driver, a Kubernetes controller can detect when secrets are updated by the driver and restart the associated pods.

 ## SecretProviderClassPodStatus custom resource

 The relevant custom resource is [`SecretProviderClassPodStatus`](https://secrets-store-csi-driver.sigs.k8s.io/concepts#secretproviderclasspodstatus).

-Each `SecretProviderClassPodStatus` CR has a one-to-one relationship with a pod which references secrets using the Secrets Store CSI Driver.
-The CR identifies the pod name, namespace and other attributes.
-The driver manages the lifecyle of `SecretProviderClassPodStatus` which is linked to the lifecycle of the affected pod.
+Each `SecretProviderClassPodStatus` custom resource (CR) has a one-to-one relationship with a pod that references secrets using the Secrets Store CSI Driver.
+The CR includes the pod name, namespace and other attributes.
+The driver manages the lifecycle of `SecretProviderClassPodStatus` which is tied to the lifecycle of the associated pod.

 ```mermaid
 stateDiagram-v2